-You can raise an invoice via the IBC self-service website.
+You can raise an invoice via the IBC self-service.
 Press Finance folder > Manage Customer > Create Customer Invoice or Credit Note

-For guidance on raising an invoice, please see the IBC help pages.
+For guidance on raising an invoice, please see the help page.

 Before you start - check your address

-Make sure your workbase address and telephone number are up to date in on the IBC self-service website.
+Make sure your workbase address and telephone number are up to date in IBC self-service .
 See help on checking your address data.
 If this information isn't present, the invoice will go to the customer without your contact details.